Besar Sagap: Career

 The songwriting team behind the national anthem would later create "Minggu Bahasa" in early 1961.
 On 4 October 1970, Brunei Town was formally renamed Bandar Seri Begawan at precisely 00:01.
-At a ceremony conducted at Padang Besar, Pengiran Muhammad Yusuf, the Menteri Besar of Brunei, issued the declaration.
+At a ceremony conducted at Padang Besar, Pengiran Muhammad Yusuf, the prime minister of Brunei, issued the declaration.
 Besar wrote a song called "Ibu Kota Nan Indah" with lyrics by Abdul Wahab Mohamed to celebrate the renaming of the city in honour of this milestone.